 A diet rich in protein contains fewer carbs, keeps you satiated, delays digestion and prevents a sudden increase in blood sugar.
 Choose protein foods from a wide source of lean meat -fish, chicken, egg and legumes, beans, soy and low-fat milk and milk products.

 Water is a quintessential part of a balanced diet.
-To quench your thirst drink plenty of water and avoid sugary drinks, aerated beverages, juices and energy drinks.
-Drinking adequate amounts of water will keep you hydrated and prevents dehydration.
+To quench your thirst drink plenty of water and avoid sugary drinks, aerated beverages, juices, and energy drinks.
+Drinking adequate amounts of water will keep you hydrated and prevent dehydration.

 Regular exercise is a part of a healthy lifestyle, this is even more important for people with prediabetes.
 Physical inactivity has been linked to an increase in the risk of prediabetes.
 Regular workouts and yoga can make the muscles use glucose for energy and cells work more efficiently with insulin.